turgs/smyck-mate-terminal/README.md

 Restart you terminal, enjoy a beatiful theme!

-The above will create a smyck profilei in MATE Terminal.
+The above will create a smyck profile in MATE Terminal.
 To remove these themes, run the script in the following
 way: